While some people are having a great experience, others are running into problems on their iPhone SE 2.

 iCloud Restore issues are also a common problem.
 If you run into issues restoring your data from iCloud, head here for some potential fixes.

-We expect the list to grow as Apple releases new iOS 16 software and as more people buy the iPhone SE 2 throughout 2020.
+We expect the list to grow as Apple releases new iOS 16 software and as more people buy the iPhone SE 2 throughout the year.

 Where to Find Feedback